Jose Borromeo Legaspi Memorial National High School

-About the school

 History

-Recognizing the need for a secondary school in the barangay, Jean Oquendo Rodriguez who was then the Mayor of Balete, initiated a plan to create a school with Elna Perez Beltran and Abundio R. Guadalupe who worked on the papers for the approval of the proposal.
+Recognizing the need for a secondary school in the Barangay, Jean Oquendo Rodriguez who was then the Mayor of Balete, initiated a plan to create a school with Elna Perez Beltran and Abundio R. Guadalupe who worked on the papers for the approval of the proposal.
 Although there was already a private secondary school in the town, they considered the young people of Aranas who had to endure a long walk across town every morning and afternoon to attend school.
 The board of directors was then elected.
 Late Melgasbal Legaspi Oquendo, headed the Board of Directors together with others who gave financial support and worked together to create the school.

-In June 1981, building work began on the school and a month later two rooms and an office made of light materials (coconut lumber, bamboos, nipa) were completed.
-The 94 pioneer students and a teacher spent a month teaching classes at the elementary school until the building was finished.
+In June 1981, construction of the building began on the school and a month later two rooms and an office made up of light materials (coconut lumber, bamboos, nipa) were completed.
+After which, 94 pioneer students and a teacher spent a month teaching classes at the elementary school until the building was finished.
 Abundio Guadalupe, who was the Principal of Aranas Elementary School became the Assistant Principal of the school.
 The school's "Foundation Day" was 27 September 1981.
-The school was named Jose Borromeo Legaspi Memorial Barangay High School to honour the donor of the land on which the school stands, Jose Borromeo Legaspi, whose daughter, Atty.
+The school was named Jose Borromeo Legaspi Memorial Barangay High School to honor the donor of the land on which the school stands, Jose Borromeo Legaspi, whose daughter, Atty.
 Lealtad R. Legaspi, often attends as a guest at school events such as Foundation and Graduation Days.

 The school was officially opened with a complete secondary course curriculum in 1983.
-However, a few months after its completion, the first rooms which were just made of light materials were destroyed by the typhoon Undang.
+However, a few months after its completion, the rooms that were made initially of light materials were destroyed by the typhoon Undang.
 A year later another two rooms were built which were connected to other three rooms in the building.
 Four years later, the Technology and Home Economics building was erected followed by a further building.

 Most of the school's students are residents of Barangay Aranas.
-Other students come from neighbouring villages and towns such as Cortes, Guanko, Oquendo, Morales in Balete, and Lalab in Batan.
+Other students come from neighboring villages and towns such as Cortes, Guanko, Oquendo, Morales in Balete, and Lalab in Batan.
 The school is now a National High School.

-The school seal

-The boldfaced Jose Borromeo Legaspi Memorial National High School prominently arching across the entire facet of the emblem symbolizes the "whole being" of the institution.
-It is also a tribute to the late Jose Borromeo Legaspi, the owner and donor of the land where the school is situated.

-The Open Book establishes the institution as the place where vast knowledge and wisdom can be gained through various disciplines.

-The Torch signifies the enlightenment that the school gives to the community.
-Its radiant glare that flares unceasingly represents the institution and its faculties commitment to provide formal education for the community.